edeo/landsat_looker/chad/project/project_draft1.md

 * Classification Algorithms
   * Logistic Regression
-    * Tried Logit and saw some success.
+    * Tried Logit and had some success.
   * Random Forest
     * Have yet to learn about Random Forests, but other contestants in the Kaggle competition have mentioned their successes using Random Forests.